Skip to main content

 Does this initiative mean that Pepperdine is moving to a different LMS?

 No. The LMS Study has an investigative mission.
 The University seeks to gather feedback on the current LMS (Courses/Sakai).
-We will also compare Courses with the selected pilot LMS (Canvas).
-If the community feedback obtained through surveys and focus groups indicates that our University is not fully satisfied with our current LMS and prefers the pilot LMS, then a new project will commence to prepare and onboard the faculty and students at all schools to transition to a new LMS.
+We will also compare Courses with the Canvas LMS.
+If the evaluation of the LMS marketplace and results of community feedback obtained through surveys and focus groups indicate that our University is not fully satisfied with our current LMS and prefers the Canvas LMS, then a new project will commence to prepare and onboard the faculty and students at all schools to transition to a new LMS.

 What was the outcome of the 2018-2020 LMS Study?